HelpMe-Pls/99tech-challenges/README.md

 1. Used Vite (with fullstack [`react-router`](https://reactrouter.com/start/modes) to handle form submission).
 2. Used [`react-hook-form`](https://react-hook-form.com/) for form validation.
 3. Used ShadCN components for UI.
-4. Deployed to [Netlify](https://problem-3.netlify.app) so that you can view my solution _without any pain_.
+4. Deployed to [Netlify](https://fancy-form-problem-2.netlify.app) so that you can view my solution _without any pain_.

 Caveat: I haven't implemented the UI for errors.
+Also, no tests available (yet).

-In case you want to run the dev server (which I don't think that you would, as you'd consider it a _painful thing_ to do):
+In case you want to run the dev server (which I doubt you would, since you'd probably see it as a _painful thing_ to do):

 1. `cd problem-3`
 2. [Install Bun](https://bun.sh/docs/installation) - as mentioned in Problem 1 above
 3. `bun i`
 4. `bunx react-router dev`

 > This one is actually **Problem 2** in your code challenge.
-Again, sorry 😝
+Again, sorry about that 😝